Total Solar Eclipse To Cross US First Time In 99 Years

 America is set to witness a celestial treat as a full solar eclipse is set to occur on Aug.
 21 this year.
 The range of the eclipse will stretch from Oregon to South Carolina.

-The other U.S. states will witness a partial eclipse.
+Other U.S. states will witness a partial eclipse.
 On the day, the aforementioned regions will feel as if all the lights have been blotted out, as the sun will completely disappear in the middle of the day.

 What Is A Solar Eclipse?